Setting the Record Straight on Baby Vaccines

 What about a COVID 19 vaccine for babies?

-The COVID vaccine isn't on the official vaccine schedule for children yet, but it has been authorized by the CDC and FDA and is recommended for all children 6 months and older by the Advisory Committee on Immunization Practices.
+The American Academy of Pediatrics recommends the COVID vaccine for all children 6 months and older.
 Learn more about the COVID vaccine for babies and kids.

 How many newborn vaccines can a baby's body handle?